huaweicloud/terraform-provider-huaweicloud/website/docs/r/ces_alarmrule.html.markdown

 * `update_time` - Specifies the time when the alarm status changed.
 The value is a UNIX timestamp and the unit is ms.
 * `alarm_state` - Specifies the alarm status.
 The value can be:
-    ok: The alarm status is normal,
+    - ok: The alarm status is normal;
-    alarm: An alarm is generated,
+    - alarm: An alarm is generated;
-    insufficient_data: The required data is insufficient.
+    - insufficient_data: The required data is insufficient.